Hakata-ku, Fukuoka: Culture

 Hakata was the traditional center for the manufacture of Hakata ningyō, which are traditional Japanese dolls that are famous throughout Japan.
 Today, almost all Hakata ningyō makers (Hakata ningyō shi) have their factories in the Old Hakata Area, a part of modern Hakata-ku.

-Hakata-ori is a textile used for obi of kimono.
+Hakata-ori is a textile used for the obi of a kimono.

 It is also the home of Mentai Rock, named after the popular mentaiko dish served in the region, that spawned numerous J-pop idols during the early 1980s.
 Neo Mentai Rock is the name given to a recent renewal in activity from local musicians.

 Hakata-ben is the local Japanese dialect spoken in the Old Hakata Area.

 Hakata is also the location of the pop group HKT48.

 Other popular groups from Hakata are Kanikapila and NUMBER GIRL.

 Parts of the famous crime novel 'Points and lines' ('Ten to Sen' in Japanese) by the award-winning Japanese writer Seichō Matsumoto occur in Hakata and its train station.

 The South Korean government maintains the Korea Education Institution (후쿠오카 한국교육원; 福岡韓国教育院) in Hakata-ku.